-Neil is a Principal Teaching Fellow (Education Development) based in Southampton Business School and is passionate about working in partnership with staff and students to improve learning and teaching.
-His work cuts across the disciplines of education development and learning development and current work includes: improving assessment and feedback practices for staff and students, enhancing academic transitions, developing structured academic peer support schemes, teaching development (especially for early career academics), and supporting colleagues to acheive AdvanceHE recognition.
+Neil is a Principal Teaching Fellow (Academic Development) based in the Centre for Higher Education Practice (CHEP) and is passionate about working in partnership with staff and students to improve learning and teaching.
+Neil's work cuts across the disciplines of education development and learning development and current work includes: faculty liaison (between CHEP and academic staff), fostering communities of practice in teaching development, development of programme leadership, and supporting student transitions.
+Neil's interests include partnership between staff and students, enhancing academic transitions, developing structured academic peer support schemes, teaching development (especially for early career academics), and mentoring (for example supporting colleagues to achieve AdvanceHE recognition.

 - Peer Learning

 - Assessment and Feedback

 My role as an academic developer is staff facing and I occassionally provide sessions for our PGCAP programme, as well as providing workshops for our CPD workshop programme.

 I joined the Centre for Higher Education Practice (CHEP) in 2022 as a Prinicpal Teaching Fellow (Academic Development) and am focusing on developing faculty liaison and communities of practice.
 I currently chair the Programme Leads Network and Uni-Wide Transitions Networks and actively support other networks including the Education Focused Staff Network and Peer Support Network.

 I worked in Southampton Business School Education Development Office as a Senior Teaching Fellow (Education Development) from 2016 and was promoted to Principal Teaching Fellow in 2019.
 Prior to this I led the academic liaison team in Library and Learning Support at Bournemouth University.